MasteryEducation/SecuritiesExamsMastery.ca/content/csc/14/1/index.md

 - [x] Expansion into foreign markets
 - [ ] Changes in global oil prices only

-> **Explanation:** Banks heavily depend on interest rate changes for profitability; expanding into foreign markets also diversifies revenue streams, whereas factors like oil prices generally have a more indirect influence on banking revenues.
+> **Explanation:**( Banks heavily depend on interest rate changes for profitability; expanding into foreign markets also diversifies revenue streams, whereas factors like oil prices generally have a more indirect influence on banking revenues.)

----

 ### Which of the following is not a key aim of a SWOT analysis?
 - [ ] Identifying internal strengths